BKinya/RickyAndMorty/README.md

 given.
 It has three components:
 - State: Status of the state machine e.g. whether the light switch is on or off.
 - Events: Inputs to the state machine like pressing a button
-- Transitions: They move the state machine from one state to another when the state machine receives an event.
+- Transitions: They move the state machine from one state to another when it receives an event.

 ## Implementation
-Define states, events and side effects using Kotlin's `sealed interface`:
+Define states, events, and side effects using Kotlin's `sealed interface`:
 ```kotlin
 sealed interface CharacterState {
     data object Initial : CharacterState